Vyral/scott-trembley-recruiting/_posts/2019-08-19-how-does-the-hecm-help-realtors-as-well-as-buyers.md

 If you’d like to know more about the HECM program and how it can benefit you, you can email Larry Reed at [lreed@rfslends.com](mailto:lreed@rfslends.com) or give him a call at (803) 269-1053.&nbsp;

-Stay tuned for a buyers version reference up next\!&nbsp;
+Stay tuned for a video on how HECM can benefit your buyers up next\!

 If you have any questions for me or there’s anything else I can help you with, feel free to call or email me anytime.
 I’d love to help you.